Rosettea/Hilbish/docs/api/bait.md

 </a>
 </h4>

-Returns a list of callbacks that are hooked on an event with the corresponding `name`.
+Returns a table of functions that are hooked on an event with the corresponding `name`.

 #### Parameters
 `string` **`name`**
-The name of the function
+The name of the hook

 </div>